payalthummar/react-budget-app/README.md

 - View Expenses
 - Delete Expenses
 - View the total Expenses and if the Expenses exceeds the budget, the color of the card changes
-- See the progressbar according to the amount
+- See the progressbar according to the max amount and if the amount exceeds, the color of the progressbar changes
+- Change the background color using the toggle button